Types of accommodation

 The term CAS is a formal classification related to the temporary function of the reception facility, but does not in itself define its nature.
 The forms that CAS facility can take are in fact extremely varied, going from small apartments that managing bodies rent from private citizens to collective centres obtained within entire buildings, from camps organised with containers and tents to former army barracks.
 The tender specifications scheme, in fact, provides for the possibility of setting up CAS in “single housing units”, in collective centres with less than 50 places, centres with a capacity between 50 and 300 places, or collective centres with more than 300 places.[20]

-Following the reform of the accommodation system made by Decree Law 130/2020, the CAS are specifically designed only for the first accommodation phase and for the time “strictly necessary” until the transfer of asylum seekers to the SAI system.[19]
-The services guaranteed are the same as in the first reception centres (see Forms and Levels of Material Reception Conditions).[20]
+Following the reform of the accommodation system made by Decree Law 20/2023, the CAS are specifically designed for the first accommodation phase and no longer conceived as temporary solutions for the time “strictly necessary” until the transfer of asylum seekers to the SAI system.[21]
+The services guaranteed are the same as in the first reception centres (see Forms and Levels of Material Reception Conditions).[22]

-There are over 4,200 CAS established across Italy.[22]
+By the end of 2022 there were over 5,474 CAS established across Italy[23] and, in October 2023, the Minister of Interior informed the Parliament about the existence of 6,114 CAS facilities.[24]
 As underlined (see Forms and Levels of Material Reception Conditions), following the 2018 MoI tender specification schemes most of the small CAS facilities were forced to close, leaving the accommodation scene to large centres managed by profit organisations or big social cooperatives.

 Provisional centres